 |David Jeffery is the Chief Executive Officer for the Mikhulu Trust in South Africa.
 He is an education specialist with qualifications from both the University of Cape Town and Oxford University, and previously worked as a regional coordinator for a national literacy campaign.|

-David and Vuyokazi are assisted by an active board, including Prof. Mark Tomlinson of Stellenbosch University, Prof. Peter Cooper and Prof. Lynne Murray of the University of Reading, , Dr. Mamphela Ramphele, Mdebuka Mtwazi of Sikhula Sonke Early Childhood Development, and John Smelcer of Webber Wentzel.
+David, Kaathima, and Phumza are assisted by an active board, including Prof. Mark Tomlinson of Stellenbosch University, Prof. Peter Cooper and Prof. Lynne Murray of the University of Reading, , Dr. Mamphela Ramphele, Mdebuka Mtwazi of Sikhula Sonke Early Childhood Development, and John Smelcer of Webber Wentzel.

 |Peter Cooper is co-Director of the Mikhulu Trust in the UK.
 He is Professor of Psychopathology at the University of Reading in the UK and holds Honorary Professorships at both Stellenbosch University and the University of Cape Town.
 He has extensive experience of carrying out research on the development and evaluation of intervention programmes, including ones concerning parenting.
 He is a Fellow of the British Academy.|